 National Weather Service plans to upgrade Tallahassee radar

-TALLAHASSEE, FL.
-(WTVY) - The white dome just to the east of Tallahassee International Airport containing the National Weather Service’s Doppler radar will be offline for two weeks as it plans to perform maintenance on the radar.
+TALLAHASSEE, Fla.
+(WCTV) - The white dome just to the east of Tallahassee International Airport containing the National Weather Service’s Doppler radar will be offline for two weeks as it plans to perform maintenance on the radar.

 Technicians expect to “refurbish and replace” a pedestal that holds and spins the radar dish, according to a press release emailed to NWS partners Monday.